-In order to be approved for TEB, Soldiers must meet all eligibility requirements as stated in AR 621-202, to include having an ETS that is at least four years from the TEB submission date.
+In order to be approved for TEB, Soldier's must meet all eligibility requirements as stated in AR 621-202, to include having an ETS that is at least four years from the TEB submission date.
+Soldier's that do not meet the service remaining requirement must take action from the date they elected to TEB.
+Career Counselors will process reenlistment and/or extension immediately following the Soldier's TEB submission.
 Soldiers must ensure they have sufficient retainability to meet the SRR before their TEB submission.
 If not, they must reenlist or extend to meet the 48-month SRR prior to submitting.
 Career Counselors will counsel Soldiers who receive a disapproval that they must submit a new request once they meet all program participation requirements.